-The first patient with a primary immunodeficiency (PID) described and treated suffered from agammaglobulinaemia and was treated with a preparation which was administered subcutaneously.
-These early preparations frequently caused reactions due to bacterial contamination despite passing sterility tests.
+The first PID patient described and treated suffered from agammaglobulinaemia, and was treated with a preparation which was administered subcutaneouslyThese early preparations frequently caused reactions due to bacterial contamination despite passing sterility tests.
 IMIG administration became state of the art and remained so for many years.
 The reactions accompanying IVIG administration were particularly severe and sometimes life-threatening in patients with PID.
 However, the amount of antibody which could be delivered intramuscularly was limited and patients still experienced infections and chronic lung injury.

 Figure 1.
 Fate of injected IVIG treated to remove aggregates.
-These early preparations were modified in ways that decreased their lifetime in the body after infusion.
+These earl preparations were modified in ways that decreased their lifetime in the body after infusion.